IngridGdesigns/typescript/README.md

 # Typescript Practice

-A file made to practice typescript
+A file made to practice typescript and get acquianted with the [docs](https://www.typescriptlang.org/)